Nachodlv/blog/content/Unreal Engine/Unreal Engine Mass replication.md

 > 		return FFastArraySerializer::FastArrayDeltaSerialize<FMRBMassFastArrayItem, FMRBMassClientBubbleSerializer>(Entities, DeltaParams, *this);
 > 	}
 >
-> 	/** The one responsible of storing the server data in the client fragments */
+> 	/** The one responsible for storing the server data in the client fragments */
 > 	FMRBMassClientBubbleHandler Bubble;
 >
 > protected: